tferr/ASA/README.md

 ##Installation
 If you use Fiji, you already have _Sholl Analysis_ installed.
-If you are using ImageJ, download the latest binary from [jenkins.imagej.net](http://jenkins.imagej.net/job/Sholl-Analysis/) and drop it into the main ImageJ.
+If you are not using Fiji, download the latest binary from [jenkins.imagej.net](http://jenkins.imagej.net/job/Sholl-Analysis/) and drop it into the main ImageJ window.
 For 'development builds' see the [Release Notes](./Notes.md#)

 ##License